jaredloftus/profiles/_template.md

 (Main profile, approx 250 words)

 ## Website
-(URL of their personal website or blob)
+(URL of their personal website or blog)

 ## Twitter
 (URL)